PdxCodeGuild/Full-Stack-Day-Class/notes/urls.md

 * The optional **port** is a number that is basically the specific application on the computer.
 By default, HTTP servers run on port 80.
 * The **path** is a string that says what content the server should give you back; it looks like a filesystem path and is hierarchical.
+It does _not contain the leading slash_; the slash is the separator.
 * The **query** is a string that contains extra "arguments" using the format below.

 Both the path and query string are free-form and are the only part of the URL the web server actually sees;